tompaynepro/tompaynepro/README.md

 - 👋 Hi, I’m Tom
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning CSS/HTML
+- 🌱 I’m currently learning A Level Maths/Further Maths/Physics/Computer Science
-- 💞️ I’m looking to collaborate on Beginner Frontend Website Projects
-- 📫 Drop me an email @ tompaynepro@outlook.com

 <!---
 tompaynepro/tompaynepro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.